juanrgon/watch-prs/README.md

 ```

 - f.
 For security, restrict the access privileges of this file by running `chmod 0600 ~/.config/watch-prs` in the terminal
+- g.
+For extra security, change this access token often

 ## Uninstalling